boltcard/hub/README.md

 ./docker_init.sh
 ```

-- on lunanode the domain name could be `your Hostname from the rDNS tab`
+- the domain name could be `your Hostname from the lunanode VM rDNS tab`
 - the GroundControl URL could be `gc.boltcardwallet.com`

 ```bash